KHAAdotPK/Chat-Bot-Skip-gram/README.md

             This command implies that the W1 and W2 matrices will be averaged, and the program will proceed with processing the resulting matrix.
 Optionally expects a numeric argument, which serves as a multiplier applied to the W2 matrix before averaging.

 - `show --show show_pairs showPairs`
     -  Displays pairs of target/center words and their surrounding context words.
 The number of context words for each target word is determined by the macro SKIP_GRAM_EMBEDDING_VECTOR_SIZE, which is a configurable hyperparameter.

+- `proper --proper`
+    - To process the user inputs in the chatbot, this option ensures the correct usage of trained weights; W1 for input word embeddings and W2 for context words.

 ### License
 This project is governed by a license, the details of which can be located in the accompanying file named 'LICENSE.'
 Please refer to this file for comprehensive information.